mamabusi/IBMEventStreams/README.md

 The **_java -jar ./build/libs/kafka-java-console-sample-2.0.jar_** part of the command identifies the locations of the .JAR file to run within the cloned repository.
 You do not need to change this.

-Use the **_kafka_brokers_sasl_** from the Service credentials created in Step 2.
-We recommend using all the kafka_brokers_sasl listed in the Service credentials that you created.
+Use the **_kafka_brokers_sasl_** from the Service credentials created in Step 3.
+You could use one or more of the kafka_brokers_sasl listed in the Service credentials that you created.

 The **_kafka_brokers_sasl_** must be formatted as "host:port,host2:port2".
 Format the contents of kafka_brokers_sasl in a text editor before entering it in the command line.